lukeross/scrapbook/code-review.md

 ## Ask questions

-If you're tempted to ask why the author didn't do something the obvious way, stop and find out why.
+If you're tempted to complain that the author didn't do something the obvious way, stop and find out why.

 Perhaps they didn't know about the obvious way and need you to